mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The following general rules apply:

 * The `group_id` field is constant
-* The `epoch` field increments by one for each Commit message that is processed
 * The `tree_hash` is updated to represent the current tree and credentials
 * The `confirmed_transcript_hash` is updated with the data for an